HOW DO I MAKE A COMPLAINT?

 In the parish context, the Parish Council/Leadership Team and Parish Safeguarding Officer are best placed to identify and assess the risks to children and young people.

 Parishes must record identified risks in relation to child safety and specify the action they will take to reduce or remove risks, and monitor and evaluate the effectiveness of their actions through a risk register.

 It is an expectation that the Parish Leadership Team/Parish Council will work closely with the Parish Safeguarding Officer to integrate child safety within a broader risk management context.

 A preventative approach ensures that risk management processes inform decision-making and guide action in relation to programs, activities and events, thereby minimising potential risks to children and young people.

-- the overall operation of the parish, agency or entity (e.g. selection and recruitment of employees and volunteers, emergency evacuation planning)
+- the overall operation of the parish (e.g. selection and recruitment of employees and volunteers, emergency evacuation planning)